-The table displays the following data for each server that runs software components of Wansight:
+The Servers table displays the following data for each server that runs software components of Wansight:

 Status A green check mark indicates that the server is connected to Console.
-When a red "X" is displayed, start the WANsupervisor service and make sure that the clocks are synchronized between the server and the Console server Server Name Displays the name of the server and a colored square with the color defined in its configuration.
+When a red "X" displayed, start the WANsupervisor service and make sure that the clocks a synchronized between the server and the Console server Server Name Displays the name of the server and a colored square with the color defined in its configuration.
 Click to open a new tab with data specific to the server.
-Administrators and operators can right-click to open the Server Configuration window

-Load Load average reported by the Linux kernel for the last 5 minutes Free RAM Available RAM.
+Administrators and operators can right-click to open the Server Configuration window Load oad average reported by the Linux kernel for the last 5 minutes Free RAM Available RAM.
 Swap memory is not counted CPU% User Percentage of CPU resources used by the user space processes.
-Can be >100% on multiple cores/CPUs (e.g. the maximum value for a quad-core system is 400%) CPU% System Percentage of CPU resources used by the kernel.
-Can be >100% on multiple cores/CPUs (e.g. the maximum value for a quad-core system is 400%) CPU% IOwait Percentage of CPU resources waiting for I/O operations.
+Can be >100% on multip cores/CPUs (e.g. the maximum value for a quad-core system is 400%) CPU% System Percentage of CPU resources used by the kernel.
+Can be >100% on multiple cores/CPU (e.g. the maximum value for a quad-core system is 400%)

+CPU% IOwait Percentage of CPU resources waiting for I/O operations.
 A high number indicates an I/O bottleneck CPU% Idle Percentage of idle CPU resources.
-Can be >100% on multiple cores/CPUs (e.g. the maximum value for a quad-core system is 400%) Free Flows Disk Disk space available on the partition that is configured to store flows Free Dumps Disk Disk space available on the partition that is configured to store packet dumps Contexts/IRQs/SoftIRQs ntexts/IRQs/SoftIRQs Context switches, hardware interrupts and software interrupts per second Uptime Uptime of the operating system
+Can be >100% on multiple cores/CPUs (e.g. maximum value for a quad-core system is 400%) Free Flows Disk Disk space available on the partition that is configured to store flows Free Dumps Disk Disk space available on the partition that is configured to store packet dumps Contexts/IRQs/SoftIRQs xts/IRQs/SoftIRQs Context switches, hardware interrupts and software interrupts per second Uptime Uptime of the operating system

-Sensor Clusters

-The table is displayed when there is at least one active Sensor Cluster.
+The Sensor Clusters table displays the following data when there is at least one Sensor Cluster active: